Griffonia

 Griffonia is a genus of central African flowering plants in the legume family, Fabaceae.
 It belongs to the subfamily Cercidoideae.
 Griffonia is known to have a high concentration of 5-HTP in its seeds.

+The genus includes four species of scandent shrubs and lianas native to west and west-central tropical Africa, ranging from Liberia to DR Congo and Angola.
+They grow in humid tropical forests, swamp forests, and thickets in coastal wooded grassland.

+G. physocarpa, G. speciosa, and G. tessmannii are native to west-central Africa, with G. physocarpa having the widest distribution.
+G. simplicifolia ranges from Gabon to Liberia.

 Taxonomy

 The genus Griffonia was named by Henri Baillon in honour of his friend and fellow physician Marie-Théophile Griffon du Bellay, explorer of Gabon, pioneer in the study of sleeping sickness and also of the African entheogen Iboga, source of the alkaloid ibogaine.